-Please note that only one copy of the 2016 proxy statement, the 2015 Annual Report or Notice of Annual Meeting may be delivered to two or more stockholders of record of FSC who share an address unless we have received contrary instructions from one or more of such stockholders.
-We will deliver promptly, upon request, a separate copy of any of these documents to stockholders of record of FSC at a shared address to which a single copy of such document(s) was delivered.
+Please note that only one copy of the Notice of Internet Availability of Proxy Materials for the Annual Meeting may be delivered to two or more stockholders of record of the Company who share an address unless we have received contrary instructions from one or more of such stockholders.
+We will deliver promptly, upon request, a separate copy of any proxy materials to stockholders of record of the Company at a shared address to which a single copy of such document(s) was delivered.
 Stockholders who wish to receive a separate copy of any of these documents, or to receive a single copy of such documents if multiple copies were delivered, now or in the future, should submit their request by calling us collect at (203) 681-3720 or by writing to Fifth Street Finance Corp., 777 West Putnam Avenue, 3rd Floor, Greenwich, CT 06830, Attention: Corporate Secretary.